CarlKCarlK/anipaint/README.md

   put the updated mattes in a new folder.
 * You can put more than one "Paint(...).paint()" command in a script to render multiple folders of matte files.
-(Could also write simple Python loop to run on mutiple matte folders.)
+(Could also write simple Python loop to run on multiple matte folders.)

 Parameters: